taupikpirdian/frankenphp-fpm-docker/README.md

 # Simple PHP Rest API
-Simple Rest API use php and running on FrankenPhp and Php-fpm User Docker.
+Simple Rest API use php and running on FrankenPhp and Php-fpm use Docker.
 The apis for "Find two lines that together with the x-axis form a container, such that the container contains the most water and return the maximum amount of water a container can store."

 ## Preview
 ![Demo](GIF-06.gif)